rspec/rspec-rails/README.markdown

     script/rails generate rspec:install

 This adds the spec directory and some skeleton files, including the "rake spec" task.

+### Generators

-Note that this is the only rspec generator you'll actually see.
+If you type `script/rails generate`, the only RSpec generator you'll actually see is `rspec:install`.
 That's because RSpec is registered with Rails as the test framework, so whenever you generate application components like models, controllers, etc, RSpec specs are generated instead of Test::Unit tests.

+Note that the generators are intended to be a help to get started, but they are only guaranteed to work out of the box for the default scenario (`ActiveRecord`
++ `Webrat`).

 ### Autotest